jo288/KoKo_WebProject_FA19/documents/design-journey.md

     - clicking on a menu item takes the user to the dish page
   - *Gallery*:
     - display the different albums (by category and dietary restriction) of client's restaurant and the dishes it serves
-    - Clicking on album will take user to new page of pictures in that album
+    - clicking on album will take user to new page of pictures in that album
     - When the image is hovered over, display the title and description of the image as an overlay.
     - clicking on an image takes the user to the dish page
   - *Dish*: